moment/momentjs.com/docs/moment/08-durations/00-intro.md

 ---

 Moment.js also has duration objects.
-Where a moment is defined as single points in time, durations are defined as a length of time.
+Where a moment is defined as single point in time, durations are defined as a length of time.

 Durations do not have a defined beginning and end date.
 They are contextless.